csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 }
 ```

+This reduces the need of nesting (that comes with identation for readability) and makes the code easier to read and debug.

-Note that the conditions could be really different, not even testing the same thing!
+An important aspect to note is that the conditions could be really different, not even accessing for the same variable!

 ## Example